Online Control Synthesis for Uncertain Systems under Signal Temporal Logic Specifications: Online Control Synthesis

 \begin{remark} The online control synthesis algorithm (Algorithm 5) contains 7 sub-algorithms, \textit{i.e.,} Algorithm 3 and Algorithms 6-11.
 The computational complexity is determined by Algorithm 9, in which one-step feasible control sets need to be computed.
 The computational complexity of Algorithms 3, 6, 7, 8, 10, 11 is $\mathcal{O}(1)$.
 Note that in Algorithm 8, the computation of reachable sets, which is required for set node update, is done offline when constructing the tTLT. \end{remark}

-\begin{remark} Different from the mixed-integer programming formulation for STL control synthesis \cite{raman2015,raman2014}, where an entire control policy has to be synthesized at each time step, the control synthesis in our work is reactive in the sense that only the control input at the current time step is generated at each time step.
-In \cite{sadraddini2015}, a robust model predictive approach is proposed to control discrete-time linear systems with additive bounded disturbances.
-In our work, we consider general uncertain discrete-time systems and the recursive feasibility is guaranteed when the STL formula $\varphi$ is robustly satisfiable and $x_0\in \mathcal{T}_{\text{root}}^\varphi(t_0)$.
-Moreover, the framework proposed is also capable of dealing with unbounded STL formulas (as opposed to \cite{raman2015,raman2014,sadraddini2015}). \end{remark}
+\begin{remark} Different from the mixed-integer programming formulation for STL control synthesis \citep{raman2015,raman2014}, where an entire control policy has to be synthesized at each time step, the control synthesis in our work is reactive in the sense that only the control input at the current time step is generated at each time step. \end{remark}